Mixed Tensors of the General Linear Supergroup: Irreducible modules and projective covers

 \begin{cor} $R(\lambda)$ has Loewy length $2 d(\lambda) + 1$.
 It is rigid. \end{cor}

-\begin{bew} Let $R(j)$ be the submodule of $R(\lambda)$ spanned by all graded pieces of degree $\geq j$.
+\begin{proof} Let $R(j)$ be the submodule of $R(\lambda)$ spanned by all graded pieces of degree $\geq j$.
 Then with successive semisimple quotients $R(j)/R(j+1)$ of degree $j$.
 By \cite{Brundan-Stroppel-4} every block of ${\calR}_{mn}$ is Koszul.
 We already know that the top and socle are simple.
-Since Koszul algebras are quadratic, the following proposition finishes the proof. \end{bew}
+Since Koszul algebras are quadratic, the following proposition finishes the proof. \end{proof}

-\begin{prop} \cite{Beilinson-Ginzburg-Soergel}, prop.
-2.4.1.
-Let $A$ be a graded ring such that i) $A_0$ is semisimple, ii) A is generated by $A_1$ over $A_0$.
+\begin{prop} \cite[Proposition 2.4.1]{Beilinson-Ginzburg-Soergel} Let $A$ be a graded ring such that i) $A_0$ is semisimple, ii) A is generated by $A_1$ over $A_0$.
 Let $M$ be a graded $A$-module of finite length.
 If $soc(M)$ (resp. $top(M))$ is simple, the socle (resp. the radical) filtration on $M$ coincides with the grading filtration (up to a shift). \end{prop}

 \begin{cor} Every indecomposable module in $\calR$ with irreducible top and socle is rigid. \end{cor}

 \begin{cor} $R(\lambda)$ is irreducible if and only if $d(\lambda) = 0$. \end{cor}